Deadline Tracking Routing Engines

 return False

-For implementation-specific guidance on webhook configuration and channel-specific payload formatting, refer to Setting up automated Slack alerts for upcoming annual report deadlines.
+The concrete Slack dispatcher, including webhook signing and Block Kit payload shaping, is covered in Setting up automated Slack alerts for upcoming annual report deadlines.

 import logging